Gibber13/blogs.nearinfinity.com/andrew_crute/_posts/2012-06-18-a-brief-introduction-to-riak.markdown

 client = Riak::Client.new(:http_port => 8091)
 mapred = Riak::MapReduce.new(client)

-# Here we-re telling the mapreduce object to take the entire test_scores bucket as its input
+# Here we're telling the mapreduce object to take the entire test_scores bucket as its input
-# In production, you-d probably want to use Riak's key filters to choose specific elements in a bucket
+# In production, you'd probably want to use Riak's key filters to choose specific elements in a bucket
 # But since we know we only have 100 test scores, this is fine for us
 mapred.add("test_scores")